Alan parsons' art & science of sound recording presents:

 A. Great.
-And No. If you purchased ANY version of the ASSR video series we will discount this course by that amount.
+And No. If you purchased ANY version of the ASSR video series (the DVD, downloads, streams) we will discount this course by that amount.
 100%.
-Before you purchase simply contact firstname.lastname@example.org stating what you have and where and when you got it and we’ll send you the appropriate discount coupon.
+This applies to any ASSR video series product up to and including the highest price product, which was the original DVD set @ $150.00.
+Before you purchase simply contact email@example.com stating what you have and where and when you got it and we’ll send you the appropriate discount coupon.

 The major distinctions between the ASSR video series and this course are fourfold: 1.
 This is a curated, guided ‘course,’ where we explain the concepts with additional files, links, and glossaries whereas the video series you just watch.
 2. You get specific Tasks and Projects for each lesson, which are invaluable when it comes to applying this knowledge to your own recording style and situation.
 3. You get a complete raw multitrack Session File included in the price of the course.
 It’s the one you can see being recorded throughout the videos.
 Now you can join that band, plus get to mix it!
 4. Finally, there are two brand new videos and lessons, one on making beats, and one looking at equipment trends and options in 2020.

 A. If you have the money and the time, absolutely!
 This course is designed from the ground up to be taken online and does not even try to replicate the college experience.
 What it does do, though, is provide you with a complete grounding in Recording and Music Production.
 Every aspect is covered and, armed with this solid, basic knowledge, you can continue learning as you pursue your career or further your studies at a college or university.
 Either way, you’ll carry the knowledge you gain here for life.